 - Change in speech like slurred words or rapid rambling

 If you or a loved one are experiencing several of the symptoms listed above, you may be dealing with an addiction problem.
 Addiction overtakes not just the body but also the mind.
-Hundreds of thousands of people have overcome addiction through a formal recovery program, built upon medical recommendations and actionable lifestyle changes to promote a sober and sustainable way of life.
+Hundreds of thousands of people have overcome addiction through a formal alcohol rehab program in Cincinnati, built upon medical recommendations and actionable lifestyle changes to promote a sober and sustainable way of life.
 To learn more about the recovery services we have at Lumiere Healing Centers of Ohio, please call us at 513-909-2225.